bryan-thompsoncodes/mac-nix-configs/README.md

 ### Adding Homebrew Packages

-Edit `darwin.nix` to add formulae or casks:
+Edit the appropriate host configuration file (`hosts/mbp.nix` or `hosts/a6mbp.nix`) to add formulae or casks:

 ```nix
 homebrew = {